Model worker: Culture

-In the 21st century, the term "Model worker" remains a very favorable character assessment in Chinese society.
-In 2011, Jessica Chastain featured in several films, including The Tree of Life, The Help, Wilde Salomé, Texas Killing Fields, Coriolanus, Take Shelter and was endearingly referred to as "Lady Model Worker" by her Chinese fans due to her exceptionally diligent spirit.
+In the 21st century, the term "Model worker" remains a favorable character assessment in Chinese society.
+In 2011, Jessica Chastain, who featured in several films including The Tree of Life, The Help, Wilde Salomé, Texas Killing Fields, Coriolanus, Take Shelter, was referred to as "Lady Model Worker" by her Chinese fans due to her exceptionally diligent spirit.
 Jessica is thrilled with this nickname.

 Chinese swimmer Zhang Yufei claimed gold and established a new Olympic record in the 200-meter butterfly final at the 2020 Summer Olympics.
 Merely 80 minutes later, in the women's 4×200 meter freestyle relay final, Zhang Yufei and her teammates shattered the world record and secured another gold medal.
 To secure these two gold medals, she completed 12 swims, earning commendation from the Chinese nation for her exceptional effort and perseverance, thus leading the media to label her a "Model Worker".
 In 2024, Zhang Yufei secured 1 silver and 5 bronze medals in the 2024 Paris Olympics, in addition to 2 golds and 2 silvers at the preceding Tokyo Olympics, amassing a total of 10 medals across two Olympic Games, thus establishing a new record for a single Chinese Olympic champion.